ichbindev/QuestionsForMe/README.md

 What is the biggest tech issue you’re facing right now?

-* What tech are you scoping out to implement in the future?
+What technologies are you looking to utilize in the future that you are excited about?

 ## Organization